kescobo/physalia-workshop/_pages/labs/lab_7_1_R_intro.md

 1. Option: Use **RStudio** (free and open-source integrated development environment for R)

-* Star the RStudio program
+* Start the RStudio program
 * Open a new document and save the file.

 <img src="{{ "/assets/img/labs/lab_7_1_Rstudio.png" | prepend: site.baseurl }}" alt="RStudio"/>